lizonze292/learngit/readme.txt

-Git is a distributed con
+Git is a distributed control system.